A child sits behind a table while feeding something to a rodent through a tube, surrounded by various materials and a book.

 Examines what is known about the human body today, and how different the facts are from what scientists, from ancient Egyptians to the recent past, believed to be true.

-An adult wearing a white shirt and black suit jacket looks to the side, with a building and a monument in the background.
+Book cover for Dream Builder, showing an adult wearing a white shirt and black jacket next to a building and a monument.

 Dream Builder: The Story of Architect Philip Freelon